kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

   2 [{:id 2, :title "bar"}]}
 ```

 The `group-by` function takes a group function `f` and a collection `xs`, and it returns a map of `(f x)` to a vector of all items that yielded the same `(f x)`.
 A keyword is commonly used as the group function so that all items with the same keyword property are grouped together.
-Since we know that all ids will have only one element in their group, we can take the first element from every map value.
+Since we know that each IDs will have a single element in its group, we can take the first element from every value.
 The ClojureScript library does not come with a function for transforming every value in a map, but we can write one trivially:

 ```clojure
 (defn map-values [f m]
   (into {} (for [[k v] m] [k (f v)])))
 ```

-This function uses a `for` sequence comprehension to iterate over every entry in `m`, yielding another entry that has the same key but a value that has had `f` applied, collecting all of these entries into a new map.
+This function uses a `for` sequence comprehension to iterate over every entry in `m`, yielding another entry that has the same key but a value that has had `f` applied.
+These key, value vectors are then collected into a new map.
 We can now use this to write a new indexing function:

 ```clojure
 cljs.user=> (defn make-index [f coll]